-When you’re shopping around for a laptop computer, you’ll be confronted with a lot of jargon about specifications.
+When shopping for a laptop computer, you’ll encounter a lot of jargon related to specifications.
+Here’s what you need to know:

 Processor (CPU)